 - Add the gin until the jar is full but not over flowing.

-- Close the lid carefully and give it an experimental shake to make sure it’s properly sealed.
+- Close the lid carefully and give it an experimental shake over the sink to make sure it’s properly sealed.

 - After a month, strain it through a jelly bag or a piece of muslin into a jug,(I used paper coffee filters and strained it twice) then decant it into your chosen bottles.